Skip to main content

 No. There’ll be no impact to your Centrelink benefits as part of the transfer to Aware Super.
 Your account creation date with TelstraSuper will be grandfathered and maintained at Aware Super.

 Yes.
-The Aware Super mobile app will be available for use from 11 May 2026.
+The Aware Super mobile app is available for use from 11 May 2026.
 The app allows you to check your pension payments, transactions, balance and fees.
 You can also use the app to update your personal details and communications preferences.

 You can download Aware Super’s mobile app from your Play store (for Android) or the App store (for Apple).